 - The FUPY/FYI youth is a parent or other household member responsible for the care of a dependent child under the age of 6 or for the care of an incapacitated person.
-FSHO does not require that the child or incapacitated person reside in the household in order for the FUPY/FYI youth to certify that they meet this exception. - •The FUPY/FYI youth is a person who is regularly and actively participating in a drug addiction or alcohol treatment and rehabilitation program.

-[Intentionally Blank] a Family Self-Sufficiency (FSS) program as described in paragraph (a) above fucation, workforce development, or employment activities as described in paragraphylicable, due to a documented medical condition. e or engage in The FUPY/FYI youth is a person who is incapable of complying with the requiremen nt to participate
+FSHO does not require that the child or incapacitated person reside in the household in order for the FUPY/FYI youth to certify that they meet this exception. - •The FUPY/FYI youth is a person who is regularly and actively participating in a drug addiction or alcohol treatment and rehabilitation program. - The FUPY/FYI youth is a person who is incapable of complying with the requirement to participate in a Family Self-Sufficiency (FSS) program as described in paragraph (a) above or engage in education, workforce development, or employment activities as described in paragraph (b) above, as applicable, due to a documented medical condition.